 Question: "What is the origin of the Catholic Church?"

 For the first 280 years of Christian history, Christianity was banned by the Roman Empire, and Christians were terribly persecuted.
 This changed after the “conversion” of the Roman Emperor Constantine.
-Constantine “legalized” Christianity with the Edict of Milan in A.D.
-313. Later, in A.D.
-325, Constantine called the Council of Nicea in an attempt to unify Christianity.
+Constantine provided religious toleration with the Edict of Milan in AD 313, effectively lifting the ban on Christianity.
+Later, in AD 325, Constantine called the Council of Nicea in an attempt to unify Christianity.
 Constantine envisioned Christianity as a religion that could unite the Roman Empire, which at that time was beginning to fragment and divide.
 While this may have seemed to be a positive development for the Christian church, the results were anything but positive.
 Just as Constantine refused to fully embrace the Christian faith, but continued many of his pagan beliefs and practices, so the Christian church that Constantine promoted was a mixture of true Christianity and Roman paganism.

 (1) The Cult of Isis, an Egyptian mother-goddess religion, was absorbed into Christianity by replacing Isis with Mary.
 Many of the titles that were used for Isis, such as “Queen of Heaven,” “Mother of God,” and theotokos (“God-bearer”) were attached to Mary.
 Mary was given an exalted role in the Christian faith, far beyond what the Bible ascribes to her, in order to attract Isis worshippers to a faith they would not otherwise embrace.
 Many temples to Isis were, in fact, converted into temples dedicated to Mary.
 The first clear hints of Catholic Mariology occur in the writings of Origen, who lived in Alexandria, Egypt, which happened to be the focal point of Isis worship.